xresloader/upload-to-github-release/README.md

 **Default** : true

-We will only try to query the first 100 releases to find the release with the same name, because we can not get any brelease by tag name util it's published.
+We will only try to query the first 100 releases to find the draft release with the same name, because we can not get a draft release by tag name util it's published.

 ### `prerelease`